128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-vector             Path with best vector cost is selected. average-latency    Path with the lowest rolling average latency is selected. mos                Path with the best Mean Opinion Score (MOS) score is selected.
+- vector: Path with best vector cost is selected.
+- average-latency: Path with the lowest rolling average latency is selected.
+- mos: Path with the best Mean Opinion Score (MOS) score is selected.

 ## `configure authority service-policy description`